-Doulas are not a new thing.
+Doulas are not new, they’re not a passing trend.
 Women have always provided practical help and emotional support to others through pregnancy, birth and long after.

 As for me, I am a woman who has birthed her own babies and a surrogate baby.
 I am now supporting other women during this transitional time.
 I am not a health professional, I work for you directly and I am able to support you in a meaningful way.
 These are some of the ways in which I work as a doula which might be of benefit to you:

 *As a doula, I am not a medical professional.
 I work for you directly and can respond to your individual needs.